 During resurfacing works, there is potential for temporary adverse impacts on the water environment.
-Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on Drain1 and surrounding waterbodies.
+Potential changes in water quality e.g., from pollution events (either by accidental spillage of sediments, particulate matter, chemicals, fuels or by mobilisation of these in surface water caused by rain) during works have the potential to have a direct or indirect effect on surrounding waterbodies.

-However, no 'in-water' works are required, therefore there will be no change in the hydrological regime or water quality within Drain1.
-All land outwith the trunk road boundary is also considered out-of-bounds to all construction staff during the works and there is no requirement for land take, site clearance or resources from within a waterbody.
-There is also no requirement for the abstraction or transfers of water from, or discharges to a waterbody.
-The potential for a direct pollution incident within a waterbody is also unlikely e.g., experience gained from BEAR maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, etc.), water quality is protected.
+However, there are no classified or unclassified surface waterbodies spanned by, culverted beneath, or which share direct connectivity with the scheme extents.
+All land outwith the A1 road boundary is also considered out-of-bounds to all construction staff during the works (i.e., no 'in-water' works required) and there is no requirement for land take, site clearance or resources from within a waterbody.
+There is also no requirement for the abstraction or transfers of water from, or discharges to, a waterbody.
+The potential for a direct pollution incident within a waterbody is also unlikely e.g., experience gained from BEAR Scotland's maintenance schemes elsewhere on the network has shown that where standard best working practice is adopted (e.g., adherence to SEPA GPPs or PPGs, utilisation of drain covers or similar, etc.), water quality is protected.